E-Fumi/TheAccidentalCastleDreamer/README.md

   <img src="./readme_media/EncoderArchitecture.png"><br/>
  </p>

 The decoder takes the output of the sampling layer (or any one-dimensional array of the appropriate size), and feeds it into a densely connected layer the output of which is then reshaped so that it may be followed by a convolutional layer.
-The rest of the decoder is built out of five blocks which are comprised by a 2D upsampling layer followed by two 2D convolutional layers.
+The rest of the decoder is built out of five blocks which are comprised of a 2D upsampling layer followed by two 2D convolutional layers.
 The last block is followed by a last convolutional layer which outputs the reconstructed (or generated) image.<br/>

 <p align="center">
   <img src="./readme_media/DecoderArchitecture.png"><br/>